ChaarukeshAbhi/rag-based-chatbot/AI_INSTRUCTIONS.md

 4. Typing effect of answers like ChatGPT
 5. Greet the user at starting ..
 (Not just Hey user ! ...
 But with their name.. must get it from backend)
 6. Have a Great UI/UX style ...
 Not like any fancy Style.

+NOTE - NO DEAD CODE OR DEAD FILES MUST BE CREATED AND NO CODE MUST BE WRITTEN UNECESSARLY AND CAUSE LAG OR BUGS.
+ALL THE CODE PRESENT IN VARIOUS PAGES MUST RUN !